 You know that feeling when you finally find the perfect bike for your needs?
-The one with just enough gears, a comfortable seat and handle bars.
 It's great!
-But if space is tight then it can be hard to store it - especially at home or in an apartment because not everyone has a garage or space elsewhere.
+But if space is tight then it can be hard to store it - especially at home or in an apartment because not everyone has a garage, shed or space elsewhere.

 When you are storing a bike at home, work or anywhere else there are a few things to consider and we are here to help.

 Is it OK to store a bike vertically on the wall.
 Can I hang a bike by the front wheel?

 The short answer is that it’s fine to store a bike on a bike wall hook (or bike wall hanger), upright or hanging from the ceiling.
 People often ask:

 The 5 Top Questions When Hanging a Bike Vertically

 Why would I want to store a bike on the wall or hanging from the ceiling?

 How can I hang a heavy electric bike on the wall?
 It’s too heavy to lift.

 Will hanging a bike by it’s front wheel damage the wheel?

 Will hydraulic brakes still work if I store a bike vertically?